mricanho/IK-store-Capstone-Project/README.md

 # Using Bootstrap .
 Newsweek clone
 Online shop for IK - Capstone Project

+I build a site for IK sustainable, a sustainable fashion brand.

 Design idea by [Mohammed Awad on Behance](https://www.behance.net/M_Awad)

 ![screenshot](../featureDev/screenshot.jpeg)

+This website is responsive and have 2 pages, a main(home) page and a search page, linked between each other.

+For this project I use bootstrap as long with Flexbox.